Exact Answer: Two Weeks Or Less

 Some live for days, weeks, and even months because they eat continually and don’t expend too much energy.

-Their diet usually consists of contaminated or spoiled vegetation such as sap sugars that provide no nutrition but will last a long time in the butterfly’s home’s harsh environment.
+Their diet consists of contaminated or spoiled vegetation such as sap sugars that provide no nutrition but will last a long time in the butterfly’s home’s harsh environment.

 They don’t fly very far from their resting spot, so they expend little energy.
 Butterflies never drink water and only sip rain when it falls on them and is nearby – this helps to preserve salt levels in their blood cells.